Colorful Vector Balancing: History and results

 In both approaches, the proof boils down to showing that any point of a parallelotope in $\R^d$ may be approximated by a vertex with Euclidean error at most $\sqrt{d}$; this is the direct predecessor of our Proposition~\ref{Euclidean}.

 The case of the $\ell_{\infty}$-norm was solved by Spencer~\cite{Sp85} by showing

 and

 for a universal constant $C <6$.
 These estimates are asymptocially sharp, as demonstrated by vector systems consisting of vertices of $B_\infty^d$.
+The weaker bound of $O(\sqrt{d\ln d})$ can be shown by applying the probabilistic method, but removing the $\sqrt{\ln d}$ factor is not possible using that approach.
 The upper bound \eqref{vb_d_linfty} was also shown, independently, by Gluskin~\cite{Gl89}, who applied Minkowski's theorem on lattice points and an argument of Kashin~\cite{Ka85}.
 Indeed, these results rely on the parallelotope approximation in the maximum norm, which precedes our Proposition~\ref{Infinity}.
 These vertex approximation results are close relatives of the Beck-Fiala ``integer-making'' theorems~\cite{BF81}.

 Extending \eqref{vb_l2} and \eqref{vb_linfty}, Reis and Rothvoss~\cite{RR22} proved that there exists a universal constant $C'$ for which $\mathrm{vb}(B_p^d)\leq C'\sqrt{d}$ holds for each $2\leq p\leq \infty$.
 This bound, up to constant factor, also matches the lower bound of Banaszczyk~\cite{Ba93} for general norms.